 2. What platform?

 Most people begin blogging on sites like Blogger, tumblr or hosted WordPress.
 I started on Blogger and it was really simple.
-These websites are easy to use and they’re a great introduction for your first few months/year of blogging.
+These websites are easy and free to use and they’re a great introduction for your first few months/year of blogging.

 If you aren’t sure what I’m talking about take a look at this: WordPress.org Vs WordPress.com